Menveo Dosing and Administration1

 - Menveo must be prepared for administration by reconstituting the MenA lyophilized conjugate vaccine component with the MenCYW-135 liquid conjugate vaccine component, as described below

-- Menveo should be administered as an intramuscular injection, preferably into the deltoid muscle (upper arm)
+- Menveo should be administered as an intramuscular injection, preferably into the anterolateral aspect of the thigh in infants or into the deltoid muscle (upper arm) in toddlers, adolescents, and adults1

 - Do not administer Menveo intravenously, subcutaneously, or intradermally

-- In children initiating vaccination at 7 months through 23 months of age, Menveo is to be administered as a two dose series with the second dose administered in the second year of life and at least three months after the first dose.
+- Menveo is to be administered as a two-dose series, with the second dose administered in the second year of life and at least three months after the first dose

 Indication and Important Safety Information

-Menveo is a vaccine indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria meningitides serogroups A, C, Y and W-125.
+Menveo (Meningococcal (Groups A, C, Y, and W-135) Oligosaccharide Diphtheria CRM197 Conjugate Vaccine) is a vaccine indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y and W-135.
 Menveo is approved for use in persons 2 months through 55 years of age.
-Menveo does not prevent N. meningitides serogroup B inflections.
+Menveo does not prevent N. meningitidis serogroup B infections.

 Severe allergic reaction (eg, anaphylaxis) after a previous dose of Menveo, any component of this vaccine, or any other CRM197, diphtheria toxoid, or meningococcal-containing vaccine is a contraindication to administration of Menveo.
 Appropriate medical treatment must be available should an acute allergic reaction, including an anaphylactic reaction, occur following administration of Menveo.